TV Brasília: Visual branding

-Há 60 anos crescendo com Brasília (2020).

-Coverage
+Broadcast range

-TV Brasília covers all cities in the Federal District through channel 6.1 (28 UHF), and in the satellite city of Sobradinho through channel 29 UHF, in addition to covering some cities in the state of Goiás, some located in the surroundings of Brasília, (Valparaíso, Alexânia, Águas Lindas de Goiás, Formosa, Planaltina de Goiás, Padre Bernardo, Mimoso de Goiás), (Novo Gama), (Cristalina and Luziânia) and also has a repeater in Goiânia GO in the capital 21 UHF, can also be tuned in Brasília by Claro TV on channel 18, in Goiás by Claro TV on channel 25 and by Vivo TV in DF, Goiás and Entorno on channel 517.
+TV Brasília's broadcast signal reaches all cities in the Federal District through channel 6.1 (28 UHF), and to the satellite city of Sobradinho through channel 29 UHF, in addition to reaching some cities in the state of Goiás, some surrounding Brasília, (Valparaíso, Alexânia, Águas Lindas de Goiás, Formosa, Planaltina de Goiás, Padre Bernardo, Mimoso de Goiás, Novo Gama, Cristalina, and Luziânia), and also through a repeater in Goiânia GO on 21 UHF in the capital.
+The station can also be tuned in Brasília through Claro TV on channel 18, in Goiás through Claro TV on channel 25, and through Vivo TV on channel 517 in DF, Goiás, and Entorno.